Levi Woodbury: Commerce Clause cases

-Woodbury also formed the basis for the interpretation of the Commerce Clause in the License Cases, in which he developed a case-by-case method for determining the extent of state regulatory power.
+Woodbury also formed the basis for the interpretation of the Commerce Clause in the License Cases in which he developed a case-by-case method for determining the extent of state regulatory power.
 His reasoning was the basis for the Cooley Doctrine, a later development by his successor, Justice Benjamin R. Curtis.

 In the License Cases, the Court dealt with state liquor-censoring statutes.
 Lacking a clear precedent for how much power the states had under the Constitution to regulate commerce, the justices were not unified enough to write a majority opinion.
 Woodbury's opinion focused on the context on a case-by-case basis instead of deciding based on an abstract principle of commerce power.
-He stated, "[The] subject of buying and selling within a state is one as exclusively belonging to the power of the state over its internal trade as that to regulate foreign commerce is with the general government under the broadest construction of that power."
+He stated that the "subject of buying and selling within a state is one as exclusively belonging to the power of the state over its internal trade as that to regulate foreign commerce is with the general government under the broadest construction of that power."
 He distinguished between a prohibition on selling liquor on a certain day and a prohibition on imports, which would reach into the federal government's jurisdiction of commerce.
 Woodbury studied the particulars of the case instead of examining only the source of power in the Commerce Clause.
 The Court later followed Woodbury's reasoning in Cooley v.
-Board of Wardens, where it held that the Court would decide on a case-by-case basis, depending on whether the subject of regulation was local in nature or required national legislation.
-Woodbury's opinion helped bring about this shift.
+Board of Wardens that it would decide on a case-by-case basis depending on whether the subject of regulation was local in nature or required national legislation.
+Woodbury's opinion had helped bring about that shift.

 Woodbury's contributions to the interpretation of the Commerce Clause extended to a defense of states' rights in Waring v.
 Clarke.
 He dissented from the majority's attempts to expand federal admiralty jurisdiction.
-A ship accident occurred near New Orleans on the Mississippi river, and the Court had to decide whether the federal government or the Louisiana government had jurisdiction over it.
-Woodbury disagreed with the assertion that the federal government had jurisdiction over every river that was controlled by the ocean's tide, because citizens who had gotten into accidents on the water would have to travel greater distances if the federal government was involved rather than settling the dispute near where it happened.
-He urged that the government resist interfering with state power that is written into the Constitution, and went so far as to say that the extension of federal power could be troublesome when applied to issues such as slavery.
+A ship accident had occurred near New Orleans on the Mississippi River, and the Court was to decide whether the federal government or the Louisiana government had jurisdiction over it.
+Woodbury disagreed with the assertion that the federal government had jurisdiction over every river that was controlled by the ocean's tide because citizens who had gotten into accidents on the water would have to travel greater distances if the federal government was involved than if they settled the dispute near where it had happened.

+He urged the federal government to resist interfering with state power that is written into the Constitution and went so far as to say that the extension of federal power could be troublesome when it was applied to issues such as slavery.
 Woodbury warned that overextending federal powers would lead to "a struggle for jurisdiction between courts of the states and courts of the United States, always delicate, and frequently endangering the harmony of our political system."
-He advocated states' rights, indicating how he would rule in future slavery cases as a strict constructionist.
+He advocated states' rights and indicated how he would rule in future slavery cases in what is now called a strict constructionist.